-16 Financial Notes to the Financial Report Report For the Year Ended 30 June 2016 Colac Of Note 16 Investment in associates, joint ventures and subsidiaries (cont.)
-9-20-80 (b) Investments joint ventures 2016 \$'000 201 \$'00 Colac Community Library and Learning Centre Background The Colac Community Library and Learning Centre is a joint venture between the Colac Otway Shire and Victorian Department of Education and Early Childhood Development and the Colac Secondary College, which results in Colac Otway Shire legally owning 50% of the assets.
+Note 16 Investment in associates, joint ventures and subsidiaries (cont.)

+(b) Investments joint ventures

+2016 2015 \$'000 \$'000 Colac Community Library and Learning Centre Background The Colac Community Library and Learning Centre is a joint venture between the Colac Otway Shire and Victorian Department of Education and Early Childhood Development and the Colac Secondary College, which results in Colac Otway Shire legally owning 50% of the assets.
 The venture's purpose is to construct and operate a joint use library facility.
 Council's commitment to the venture is limited to providing a contribution to the construction and fitout costs.
 Council's share is 50% of costs (\$3.072 million).
 Council accounts for its interests in the joint venture by applying the proportionate consolidation method and by combining Council's share of each of the assets, liabilities, incomes and expenses of the jointly controlled entity with similar items line by line in council's financial statements.
 Council's share of accumulated surplus/(deficit) Council is not entitled to a share of any accumulated surplus or deficit.
-Council's share of reserves Council is not entitled to a share of any reserves Movement in carrying value of specific investment Carrying value of investment at start of year 2,700 2,73 Write back of annual depreciation (36) (36 Carrying value of investment at end of year 2,664 2,700 Council's share of expenditure commitments Council is not exposed to any further expenditure commitments.
-Council's share of contingent liabilities and contingent assets There are no known contingencies outstanding as at 30 June 2016.
-Significant restrictions The joint venture is not required to repay dividends, loans or advances to Council.
+Council's share of reserves Council's share of reserves at start of year Movement in carrying value of specific investment Carrying value of investment at start of year 2,700 2,736 Write back of annual depreciation (36) (36) Carrying value of investment at end of year 2,664 2,700 Council's share of expenditure commitments Council is not exposed to any further expenditure commitments. council to not expende to any farther expenditure communicities.
+Council's share of contingent liabilities and contingent assets